Tree planting opportunities to offset your carbon emissions – Oxygenate – with ForestCreekMeadows are here!

 Our native tree and shrub nursery, as an epicenter for the forthcoming carbon sequestration project, was a humble potato patch, which we harvested the last tuber crop from in the fall of 2018.
 Thus was followed by a clean-up and soil preparation done with workhorses pulling a simple steel-tooth harrow to neatly level the ground for seeds, seedlings and saplings, which propagation material is to be sown and planted here in spring, 2019 for the first time.

-In 2019, ForestCreekMeadows announces an all new modality of simultaneously sequestering climate warming gases and growing ethical food
+In 2019, ForestCreekMeadows announced an all new modality of simultaneously sequestering climate warming gases and growing ethical food

 Whether you wish to have a lasting tree, planted in the memory of the birth of a loved one, celebrating any kind of anniversary, or you feel responsible for emitting so much climate-warming carbon-dioxide and various other polluting gases during your holiday trips, business related travels (everyday commute or long-distance flights), we are happy to accommodate your benevolent desire to create a healthier atmosphere and will include native-to-our-region, mostly deciduous trees into a dual-purpose woodland.